Kimberly "Kimo" Shotz, LAc, WHCNP, RN

 Aloha.

-In 2011 I added Traditional Chinese Medicine (TCM) to my healer’s tool-belt with a Master's Degree in Acupuncture and Oriental Medicine from Oregon College of Oriental Medicine in Portland, Oregon.
+In 2011 I added East Asian Medicine to my healer’s tool-belt with a Master's Degree in Acupuncture and Oriental Medicine from Oregon College of Oriental Medicine in Portland, Oregon.

-Integrative medicine is essential to effective medicine, to achieving better health and healing.
-My unique background in both Eastern and Western medicine serves to strengthen my insight and ability to treat a vast variety of conditions and collaborate with other practitioners involved in my patients’ healthcare.
+I firmly believe integrative medicine is essential for effective medicine, for achieving faster, sustainable healing and overall better health.
+My unique background in both East-Asian and conventional medicine serves to strengthen my insight and ability to treat a vast variety of conditions and to collaborate with other practitioners involved in my patients’ healthcare.

 I welcome all patients and encourage everyone to actively participate in his/her/their healing process.